-All the non-peat casing materials used in the experiments had a pH value of 5.43 to 7.60.
-The electrical conductivities of green waste compost, spent casing and used rockwool were higher than those of peat and the other materials used (Table 6).
-The non-peat materials, except spent coir, had lower water volumes at saturation, and allowed more water to drain out (Table 6).
+All the non-peat casing materials used had a pH value of 5.43 to 7.60.
+The EC values of green waste compost, spent casing and used rockwool were higher than those of peat and the other materials used (Table 7).
+The non-peat materials, except spent coir, had lower water volumes at saturation, and allowed more water to drain (Table 7).
 Bark and spent casing had higher air filled porosities (AFPs) than the other materials; clay and green waste compost (GWC) had the highest compacted bulk densities (CBDs).